qiime2/docs/source/tutorials/pd-mice.rst

 The first step in hypothesis testing in microbial ecology is typically to look at within- (alpha) and between-sample (beta) diversity.
 We can calculate diversity metrics, apply appropriate statistical tests, and visualize the data using the ``q2-diversity`` plugin.

-We'll start by using the ``qiime diversity core-metrics-phylogenetic`` method, which ratifies the input feature table, calculates several commonly used alpha- and beta-diversity metrics, and produces principal coordinate analysis (PCoA) visualizations in Emperor for the beta diversity metrics.
+We'll start by using the ``qiime diversity core-metrics-phylogenetic`` method, which rarifies the input feature table, calculates several commonly used alpha- and beta-diversity metrics, and produces principal coordinate analysis (PCoA) visualizations in Emperor for the beta diversity metrics.
 By default, the metrics computed are:

 -  **Alpha Diversity**